NegarNd/Embedded-Systems/README.md

 # Embeded
 University Course project

-Note: FRDM-KL25Z board is used in this course.
+Note: FRDM-KL25Z is used in this course.